Why relevance and trust are now super-important

 For the last 15 years, we’ve been working with companies to help them strengthen relationships with the people who matter the most to them.
 We’ve been getting incredible results for our clients, which translates into measurable business outcomes.
 We’re often told that the outcomes “exceed expectations”, which is gratifying.

 We’ve been doing this with clients from a wide range of industries – mostly quite sizeable companies, and many of them well known names.
-Like AXA, HSBC, Hilton and Deloitte.
+Like AXA, HSBC, Hilton, PA Consulting and Deloitte.
 We’ve been working closely with academics from London School of Economics, Oxford University and UCL.
-We’ve also worked with dozens of very well known people including Lord Seb Coe, politician Ed Balls and a range of elite sportspeople across various codes.
+We’ve also worked with dozens of very well known people including Lord Seb Coe, Lawrence Dallaglio, British politician and TV personality Ed Balls and a range of elite sportspeople across various codes.
 (You can check out our case studies here).

 The content we produce for companies is modelled on the very best consumer content.
 Because after all it is the hot big budget producers who set the standards for what we all watch in our private lives.

 One leading financial services provider even adopted the video documentary series we produced for them as their video standard for all future productions.

 Adapting what works from other industries

 We have a particular technique which makes a big difference.
 We do this on almost all projects we undertake for clients, and we know it has significant impact.

 We’ve found that it is super-important to look outside your own industry, to see how other businesses outside of your competitive set have found success.
 Almost regardless of the problem you are seeking to solve or the opportunity you seek to exploit, someone in another industry has already “cracked the code” for you.
 They might have spent millions of dollars to do so.
 This means you can swiftly adopt platforms, techniques and strategies used by a market leading companies, with more emerging every day.